Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 Movin’ On Up!

 Our next level is the under $250 category.
 This amount of investment allows us a lot more options, and a lot higher quality!
-The selection in this price point definitely affords you a more professional sound as well as increased longevity.
+You’ll find in these selections a more professional sound as well as increased longevity… something we all want in our drum gear.

-This is also where we start to see the subtle variations in timbre shades and hues proliferate.
-You’ll have no lack of tonal permutations in this stratum of sound
+This is also where we start to see a lot of subtle (and NOT-so-subtle!) variations in timbre, shades and hues.
+The options just keep multiplying here, so you’ll have no lack of tonal permutations in this stratum of sound!

 Veronica likes this one too.
 Here’s why she says it’s a no-brainer choice for the money: